-- Published a new guide to support the process of clinical supervision, from considerations around the appointment of a supervisor through to the completion of an action plan.
+- A guide to support the process of clinical supervision, from considerations around the appointment of a supervisor through to the completion of an action plan.

-- Updated our behavioural agreement template, which also now includes embedded guidance and an example agreement.
+- Behavioural agreement template which includes embedded guidance and an example agreement.
 (Behavioural agreements can be used by healthcare organisations to help deal with situations where a practitioner is demonstrating inappropriate, disruptive and/or unprofessional behaviours.)

-- Improved our security plan template which can be used to make an agreement with a practitioner who has a relapsing illness.
+- Security plan template which can be used to make an agreement with a practitioner who has a relapsing illness.

-- Produced a template agreement that can be used when practitioners are undertaking clinical placements away from their usual place of employment.
+- Template agreement that can be used when practitioners are undertaking clinical placements away from their usual place of employment.’